-Lori Loughlin’s Daughters Olivia Jade & Isabella Were Not Kicked Out Of USC Sorority After All —Here’s Why
+Lori Loughlin’s Daughters, Olivia Jade & Isabella, Were Not Kicked Out Of USC Sorority After All —Here’s Why

 The Blast notes that the 19-year-old YouTube beauty guru, who lost lucrative endorsement deals with Sephora and Tresemme following the admissions scandal, previously dished that she was not interested in the academic aspect of college.
 In a now-viral YouTube video, Olivia Jade said she looked forward to the “experience of game days” and “partying” at USC, before admitting, “I don’t really care about school, as you guys know.”

 Loughlin and Giannulli both issued a plea of “not guilty” for the fraud and money laundering charges against them.
-If convicted of all charges they could each face up to 40 years in prison.
+If convicted of all charges, they could each face up to 40 years in prison.